 Dvořák served as head of the National Conservatory of Music in New York for three years, and during this time felt he should express an American sentiment.
 While he never directly quoted native American tunes, he turned to Henry Thacker Burleigh, an African-American student at the National Conservatory, who sang to the composer indigenous spirituals and southern plantation songs.

 In his 2005 book Classical Music in America: A History of its Rise and Fall, Joseph Horowitz notes how the Ninth is distinctly American in flavor, yet at the same time manifestly European.
 This was, of course, an astounding feat coming from a composer so deeply rooted in Slavic idioms.
 The premiere of the Ninth also prompted one of the most elaborate music reviews in the history of newspapers, a 3,000-word essay by the eminent critic William J. Henderson, who raised the question of whether the symphony was in the least bit American.

 The composer and critic Virgil Thomson, in a 1950 review for the New York Herald Tribune, called the symphony the “work of a European landscape painter charmed by American subjects,’’ and praised it as “intrinsically tender and imaginative.’’

-Dvorak cast the Ninth in the standard four movements of the classical symphony, although some have accused him of a patchwork style that merely strings together enchanting tunes.
-What they failed to understand is the power and momentum Dvorak lends to these tunes; from the start, the adagio grabs listeners by the ears and nearly pulls them from their seats.
-The largo that follows features a sumptuous solo for the cor anglais (English horn) and is the basis for the spiritual Goin’ Home.
+Dvořák cast the Ninth in the standard four movements of the Romantic-era symphony, although some have accused him of a patchwork style that merely strings together enchanting tunes.
+What they failed to understand is the power and momentum the composer lends to themes fueled by an extroverted self-assurance.

-Program notes by Kurt Loft, former music critic for the Tampa Tribune who has covered the area’s arts scene for 40 years.
+Program notes by Kurt Loft, a freelance writer and former music critic for The Tampa Tribune.